-HAZLET – Two separate billboard companies are seeking permission to erect electronic billboards in Hazlet: a brand new one on Route 36 at Middle Road, and a replacement sign for static billboards on Route 35 that is proposed to stand taller and be 50 percent larger than what currently exists.
+HAZLET – Two separate billboard companies are seeking permission to erect electronic billboards in Hazlet: a brand new one on Route 36 at Middle Road, and a replacement sign for static billboards on Route 35.

 If the Route 35 sign is approved, motorists approaching Hazlet Avenue will see two streaming advertisements on digital billboards on both sides of the highway.